ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 1. To delete the tool integration from your toolchain, click **Delete**.
 1. Confirm by clicking **Delete**.

-## Viewing toolchain connections to services and clusters
+## Viewing toolchain connections to apps, clusters, and services
 {: #view_toolchain_connections}

-You can view your toolchain's connections to services and clusters.
+You can view your toolchain's connections to Cloud Foundry apps, Kubernetes clusters, and services.

 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
 Alternatively, on the App details page in your app, click **View toolchain**.
-1. Select the **Connections** tab, and select the service or cluster that you want to view.
+1. Select the **Connections** tab, and select the app, cluster, or service that you want to view.

 ## Managing access to toolchains
 {: #managing_access_resource_groups}